department-of-veterans-affairs/vets-website/content/pages/health-care/index.md

     - url: /health-care/health-records/
       title: Get Your VA Health Records
       description: View, download, and print your VA health records.
+relatedlinks:
+  - heading: Get health information based on your service history
+    links:
+    - url: /health-care/health-conditions/conditions-related-to-service-era/
+      title: Conditions Related to When and Where You Served
+      description: Find out which service-connected health concerns you should be aware of, based on when and where you served.
 ---

 <div class="va-introtext">